flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

 ## Azure CLI Deployment

 So, now that we've got our template and our parameters file all fixed up, it's time to deploy.
 For this, I like to use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) commands.
+You can install it from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 In the same repo, you'll find the [deployVMSS.azcli](https://github.com/flizzer/FoldingtAtHomeWithAzure/blob/master/VMSSTemplate/deployVMSS.azcli) file containing the commands we'll need.
 Of course, the first thing you must do is login:

 ```powershell
 az login